peterhinch/micropython-micro-gui/README.md

 A `listbox` with the second item highlighted.
 Pressing the physical `select` button will cause the callback to run.

 A `Listbox` is an active widget.
-Its height is determined by the number of entries in it and the font in use.
-Scrolling is not supported.
-When the widget has focus the currently selected element may be changed using `increase` and `decrease` buttons.
+By default its height is determined by the number of entries in it and the font in use.
+It may be reduced by specifying `dlines` in which case scrolling will occur.
+When the widget has focus the currently selected element may be changed using `increase` and `decrease` buttons or by turning the encoder.
 On pressing `select` a callback runs.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.